apos/rapid-bulky-wshc-by-apos/README.md

 => More, if you start from scatch and need cables, battery pack, crimp tool

-=> If you have time and will save a lot of costs you can get everything from China for under 10 €.
-This is intersting, if you have a class and want to buuild this
+=> Under 10 €: if you have time and will save a lot of costs you can get everything from China sellers.
+This is intersting, if you have a class, order more than one parts and want to build this for a group of people.

 ### Build Time